geekfeiw/CSI-Net/README.md

 We used model, *model/res_net_use_this.py*, to jointly solve two body characterization tasks.
 Besides, we provide *model/solo_task_res_net.py* for solo classification tasks.

-For various task/data complexity, we also provide codes of multiple mainstream backbones, including Inception V3, V4, VGG, AlexNet.
+For various task/data complexity, we also provide multiple mainstream backbones, including Inception V3, V4, VGG, AlexNet.

 ## Citation